arabellas-craft/arabellas-craft.github.io/_posts/2025-12-12-history-of-chaos-magic.md

 Unlike many magical traditions that claim ancient or unknowable origins, chaos magic has a documented history.
 We know who started it, when they started it, and what they were reacting against.
 This isn't a drawback.
 It's one of the most honest things about the practice.

 Chaos magic emerged in England during the late 1970s.
 It has founders with names and published works.
 It developed in a specific cultural context that shaped what it became.
 Understanding that context helps you understand what chaos magic is actually for.

+## Timeline at a Glance

+- **1886–1956.** Austin Osman Spare lives and works in south London.
+He develops the sigil method and the *kia* concept decades before chaos magic exists as a named movement.
+- **1978.** Peter Carroll publishes *Liber Null*.
+Ray Sherwin publishes *The Book of Results*.
+The two co-found the Illuminates of Thanateros (IOT) the same year.
+- **1982.** Carroll publishes *Psychonaut*.
+- **1986–2004.** The magazine *Chaos International* runs, providing a forum for practitioners to share techniques and debate ideas.
+- **1987.** Carroll's *Liber Null & Psychonaut* combined edition is published.
+This becomes the foundational text of the movement.
+- **1995.** Phil Hine publishes *Condensed Chaos*, the most-recommended introduction to the practice.
+- **1990s.** Grant Morrison brings chaos magic to a mainstream audience through *The Invisibles*.
+- **22 April 2026.** Peter Carroll dies at age 72.
+{:.timeline}

+Three figures matter most: Austin Osman Spare, Peter Carroll, and Ray Sherwin.
+The rest of this article walks through each of them in turn, then the cultural moment that made chaos magic possible and how the movement spread.

 ## The 1970s Occult Landscape